 - Typhoon Lagoon Surf Pool – perfect 6-ft waves

 Throughout the park Disney PhotoPass photographers will capture guests caught up in the Disney experience.
-Disney’s PhotoPass gives guests the opportunity to have great high-resolution photos taken by Disney Photographers using state-of-the-art digital equipment at picturesque locations.
+Disney’s PhotoPass and Memory Maker give guests the opportunity to have great high-resolution photos taken by Disney Photographers using state-of-the-art digital equipment at picturesque locations.
 Even better, your photos can be accessed, shared, and ordered online.
 Visit our Disney’s Disney’s PhotoPass Guide for more information on Disney’s PhotoPass service.

 Height Requirements at a Glance